elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-the-implications-and-limitations-of-a-scientific-article-be-effectively-analyzed.md

 url: /learn/education-studies/questions/how-can-the-implications-and-limitations-of-a-scientific-article-be-effectively-analyzed
 score: -1.0
 related_article1:
-    id: 165175
+    id: 165172
-    title: What is the role of measurement scales in research, and how do nominal and ordinal scales differ from interval and ratio scales?
+    title: >-
+        How do true experiments differ from quasi-experiments in terms of design and control?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-measurement-scales-in-research-and-how-do-nominal-and-ordinal-scales-differ-from-interval-and-ratio-scales
+    url: /learn/education-studies/questions/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control
 related_article2:
-    id: 165179
+    id: 165172
-    title: What is the difference between reliability and validity in research, and why are they important?
+    title: >-
+        How do true experiments differ from quasi-experiments in terms of design and control?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-reliability-and-validity-in-research-and-why-are-they-important
+    url: /learn/education-studies/questions/how-do-true-experiments-differ-from-quasiexperiments-in-terms-of-design-and-control
 related_article3:
-    id: 165186
+    id: 165178
-    title: How can the study of animal behavior provide insights into evolutionary processes?
+    title: >-
+        How does natural selection contribute to the concept of 'survival of the fittest'?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-study-of-animal-behavior-provide-insights-into-evolutionary-processes
+    url: /learn/education-studies/questions/how-does-natural-selection-contribute-to-the-concept-of-survival-of-the-fittest
 related_article4:
     id: 165184
+    title: >-
-    title: What are alternative explanations in research, and how can they impact the validity of a study?
+        What are alternative explanations in research, and how can they impact the validity of a study?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-alternative-explanations-in-research-and-how-can-they-impact-the-validity-of-a-study
 related_article5:
-    id: 165171
+    id: 165185
+    title: >-
-    title: What is the primary purpose of an abstract in a research paper, and what are its key elements?
+        What is behavioral ecology, and what are some key concepts and theories within this field?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-primary-purpose-of-an-abstract-in-a-research-paper-and-what-are-its-key-elements
+    url: /learn/education-studies/questions/what-is-behavioral-ecology-and-what-are-some-key-concepts-and-theories-within-this-field
 ---

 &nbsp;